jonkelleyatrackspace/ops_api/README.md

       -k KEYFILE, --keyfile=KEYFILE
                             SSL Private Key File
       -u UNIX_SOCKET, --unix-socket=UNIX_SOCKET
-                            Bind pyjojo to a unix domain socket
+                            Bind opsapi to a unix domain socket

 ## API

 ### JoJo Block Markup

-JoJo blocks are metadata about the script that pyJoJo will use to execute it.
+JoJo blocks are metadata about the script that opsapi will use to execute it.
 JoJo blocks are not mandatory for the script to run.

 Example block: